 It is clear there is a lot at stake for a person's future.
 We founded MyDefence so that clients don't have to stress about expensive lawyers fees and don't feel that they need to plead guilty to avoid more expense.
 This gives our client the best chance possible at avoiding a damaging criminal record.

 All states have systems to not punish people for minor or first time offences and to give them a second chance.
-Importantly this avoids a criminal conviction.
-Examples of this are diversion and no conviction orders.

 A criminal conviction can affect a person's job prospects for a long time where the most law abiding citizen has committed minor criminal offences because of errors of judgment or circumstances where they acted outside their character.